RedJohn11/eBookStore/README.md

 # eBookStore
-This repository is created to hold application properties files for different profiles
+This repository is created to hold application properties files for different profiles required for spring boot microservices